badrap/docs.badrap.io/docs/apps/azure.md

 ## Uninstalling the app

-1. If you want to stop using the Badrap Azure app, you should uninstall it from your [Azure app page](https://badrap.io/apps/azure).
-Then you can clean up the app configuration from your Azure AD installation using either Azure CLI or your Azure dashboard.
+If you want to stop using the Badrap Azure app, you should uninstall it from your Badrap [Azure app page](https://badrap.io/apps/azure).
+Then you can clean up the app configuration from your Azure AD installation using either Azure CLI or your Azure Portal dashboard.

+### Cleaning up your Azure configuration via Azure CLI

-2. If you want to clean up using the Azure CLI, just delete the service principal with the `az ad sp delete` command:
+1. If you want to clean up your Azure configuration using the Azure CLI, just delete the service principal with the `az ad sp delete` command:
 ```
 az ad sp delete --id http://BadrapAzureApp
 ```